Shagshag/prestashop-documentation/FrontControllerCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in [classes/controller/FrontController.php line 1196](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/controller/FrontController.php#1196)
+* This method is defined in [classes/controller/FrontController.php line 1196](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/controller/FrontController.php#L1196)

-### isInWhitelistForGeolocation
+### <a name="method-isInWhitelistForGeolocation"></a>isInWhitelistForGeolocation

     boolean FrontControllerCore::isInWhitelistForGeolocation()